 The Spot Healing Spot Tool is a great way to remove temporary blemishes and the wrinkles they can cause without having to do any heavy lifting.
 This tool automatically eradicates spots, marks, dirt and dust quickly and easily.
-You can also remove warts, freckles and moles if you so wish, but I prefer to leave anything permanent and take away only what is temporary from my subject.
+You can also remove warts, freckles and moles if you so wish, but it's best to leave anything permanent and take away only what is temporary from a subject.

 05. Liquify the jawline